 Q: Why are you using wood?

 A: Wood is a renewable local resource that is environmentally friendly.
 We used sustainable timber with a FSC designation.
 By building with traditional methods, we honor the knowledge, skills and master craftsmanship historically used in our nineteenth century San Francisco ship yards.
 With proper maintenance, we believe this ship will still be sailing for a hundred years.

 A: Sausalito was a great place to build due to its central location, easy public access and strong community support.
 There is also a vibrant boating community with many skilled maritime workers who benefit from the commerce and exposure.
 Building in Sausalito honors its long-standing maritime traditions and offers opportunity for the waterfront community to be acknowledged as maritime leaders in the Bay Area.

 Q: Why so many sails, what’s a brigantine?

-A: The eleven sails offer a perfect opportunity to engage many students in an exciting and meaningful hands-on experience at one time.
+A: The eleven sails offer a perfect opportunity to engage many students in an exciting and meaningful hands-on experience.
 They must use team work and communicate well to power the ship safely.
 Brigantines have square sails on the fore mast for down wind and beam reach sailing.
 They were an advanced design and a technologically superior rig in the 19th century for both ocean passages and coastal sailing.
 They were displaced when steamships became cheaper to operate.
-Going aloft into the rig to set and take in the square sails is a right of passage and an experience that is never forgotten.
+Going aloft into the rig to set and take in the square sails is a rite of passage and an experience that is never forgotten.